 Click Update.
 Check that all is in order, make adjustments as necessary and then click OK.

 If the data comes in too sparse, try again with smaller subdivision angle.
 If the data is already sampled in the scene, you may need to adjust the values to interpolate more density.

 You can re-interpolate the individual scans within the dataset without having to start over, by right-clicking the required scan sub-images(s) in the Treeview, and selecting the Interpolation tab of the Properties window.
 Amend the required parameters as necessary and the sub-image(s) will be re-interpolated.

 Bring in the next scan following above procedures.
 You can hide the previous scan(s) to make data clean-up and filtering etc easier to manage if you want.

 Make just 2 scans visible.

-Align, Split View enables you to interactively translate and rotate the scans into approximately the same orientation – this will save you having to indulge in buckets of unnecessary mouse work to pick the same point in the two files.
+- Align, Split View enables you to interactively translate and rotate the scans into approximately the same orientation.
+This will save you from unnecessary mouse work to pick the same point in the two files.

 Once all scans have been initially aligned, show them all.